Forensic Scientist

 Are you able to tell if a person was unconscious just before death after examining the body?
 For example if someone hit their head and knocked themselves unconscious before they actually died?

-Asked by TS over 6 years ago
+Asked by TS almost 7 years ago

 I don't believe so (in fact I believe I address this question during an autopsy scene in my book Perish) but you'd have to ask a pathologist.
 Sorry I can't help.

-Asked by Caroline over 5 years ago
+Asked by Des over 6 years ago

-For homework interview questions, please email me at lisa-black@live.com.
+If you have a list of homework questions, please email me at: Lisa-black@live.com

-Asked by Ar over 6 years ago
+Asked by Donaldsonerson almost 6 years ago